Ant01n3/ReliefExtruder/README.md

     assembly

 This will generate an executable jar named `ReliefExtruder.jar` in the `target/scala-2.11` directory.
-The jar contains all the dependancies.
+The jar contains all the dependencies.
 Simply execute it:

     java -jar ReliefExtruder.jar